 It's Easy to Get Started With Crochet

-If you'd like to give crochet a try, the next step is to learn the basic stitches and techniques.
 If you don't have access to a crochet teacher, or if you want to get started immediately, the easiest way to do so is by watching crochet videos.
 Start with the video for the chain stitch.
 Happy crocheting!